-Supporting mental health and wellbeing of our healthcare workers
+Supporting the mental health and wellbeing of our healthcare workers

 Since the coronavirus outbreak, staff at Guy’s and St Thomas’ have worked tirelessly to care for our community during the pandemic, often isolating from their own families to protect them.
 We know that their welfare is key to delivering the best possible care for patients, which is why a key focus of support during the pandemic has been on how to better support their physical and mental wellbeing.